falcosecurity/falco-website/content/en/docs/getting-started/installation.md

     ```
  > _Note_: If you are using UEFI enabled systems please run:
  >         sudo mokutil --import /var/lib/dkms/mok.pub
- >         Restart the system (A MOK key enrollment will prompt)
+ >         2. Restart the system and wait for the MOK key enrollment prompt
+ >
  >         3. Choose the option:  Enroll MOK
  >
  >         4. Load the Falco driver